-A minimum of twenty-two (22) units of credit are required for graduation.
+A minimum number of units of credit are required for graduation by the Arizona State Board of Education.
 Listed below are the units that must be completed before a student may receive a high school diploma.
 Each student shall demonstrate accomplishment of the standards in reading, writing, science, social studies, and mathematics adopted by the State Board of Education and pass each of the sections of the required competency test.
 A student not successfully passing the competency test shall graduate with a recognized diploma if the student meets the alternative graduation requirements established by A.R.S.
 15-701.02.
 The Superintendent shall prepare regulations to implement the alternative graduation requirements and appoint a hearing officer for appeals.